CivicActions/guidebook/about-this-guidebook/git-workflow.md

 Git is a powerful version control tool that you can learn.
 At its core is the idea of cloning code, making changes, and merging those changes back in.
 In our case, those changes get merged back in after a "pull request" containing those changes gets made, reviewed, and accepted.

-Git is confusing at first, but our handbook is a great place to learn Git because we use a relatively simple Git workflow, compared to many engineering projects.
+Git is confusing at first, but our guidebook is a great place to learn Git because we use a relatively simple Git workflow, compared to many engineering projects.

-In this project, The "master" branch is the active branch, with the latest, approved changes, published at [Read The Docs](https://handbook.civicactions.com/en/latest/README/).
+In this project, The "master" branch is the active branch, with the latest, approved changes, published at [Read The Docs](https://guidebook.civicactions.com/en/latest/).
 If you use Workflow 1, you'll be editing the branch directly, but

 ## The easy way, via the GitHub UI on the master branch